Hands-on Gear Review

 OutdoorGearLab Editors' Hands-on Review

-The 62 series has our favorite user interface and button configuration of any device tested.
-The front has a large central multi-directional toggle thatís surrounded by eight function buttons.
+The 62 series has our favorite user interface and button configuration of all non touchscreen devices tested.
+The front has a large multi-directional toggle that's surrounded by eight function buttons.
 These buttons are farther from the toggle than other devices (DeLorme PN-60W and Magellan eXplorist 310), which allows for multi thumb text entry (one thumb uses the toggle while the other hits Enter).
-Push buttons also provide efficiency advantages: one touch of a button marks a waypoint on the 62.
-Touchscreens unit, take the Garmin 550 for example, requires three taps to mark exit the map page and mark a waypoint.
-Furthermore, the 62 series is very rugged and has rounded edges that are comfortable to hold for extended periods.
+The 62 series is very rugged and has rounded edges that are comfortable to hold for extended periods.

 The 62 series comes with six profiles that allow you to customize the display for various activities.
 For example, you can have four data fields for biking and two for hiking.
 You could track up (map orients in the direction the GPS is pointed or traveling) for hiking and north up (north is at the top) for kayaking.
 Or you could have a specific profile that displays certain maps or custom maps, such as Yosemite National Park trails on top of aerial imagery.